PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 * the green LED to an intensity of 192 (0xFC)
 * the blue LED to the minimum intensity of 0 (0x00).

 A color screen is a matrix of these RGB LEDs.
-We can create an image of random colors using:
+An image of random colors can be created using:

 ```
 import numpy as np